SirCremefresh/spa-server/README.md

 you don't use.
 It is written in golang and utilizes the embed feature so that there is just a single binary in your final stage docker image.

+For example the empty image size of nginx is ~130MB in contrast the final build of the example in this repo is just 6.18MB.

 ## Example

 There is an example setup in the [./example](https://github.com/SirCremefresh/spa-server/example) folder in